Today I will tell you which restaurants in Paris I liked the most in my trips to the French capital.

 - Day Trip to Versailles

-By the way, this post is not sponsored (sadly) by any of the restaurants I mention.
+By the way, this post is not sponsored (sadly) by any of the restaurants I mentioned.
 I recommend them because we tried them, and we liked both the food and the attention.